In this article, we’re going to discuss the pros and cons of running 8 miles a day.

 Varying your route will help keep your runs from feeling routine (and you may also discover interesting houses or stores, alleys, paths, and staircases you would have never known about otherwise).

-If your go-to route is a concrete sidewalk, look for different terrain such as a dirt trail, gravel path, grassy meadow, or sandy beach.
+If your go-to route is a concrete sidewalk or asphalt road, look for different terrain such as a dirt trail, gravel path, grassy meadow, or sandy beach.

 Incorporating different terrain, even for just part of your runs, will help you become a stronger runner as different muscles will be forced to engage as you adapt to the differences underfoot.